Azure-Samples/iot-hub-python-raspberrypi-client-app/README.md

 This repo contains a python application that runs on Raspberry Pi 3 with a BME280 temperature&humidity sensor, and then sends these data to your IoT hub.
 At the same time, this application receives Cloud-to-Device messages from your IoT hub, and takes actions according to the C2D command.

-## Set up your Pi
+## Step 1: Set up your Pi
 ### Enable SSH on your Pi
 Follow [this page](https://www.raspberrypi.org/documentation/remote-access/ssh/) to enable SSH on your Pi.

 ### Enable SPI and I2C on your Pi
 Follow [this page](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) to enable SPI on your Pi

-## Connect your sensor with your Pi
+## Step 2: Connect your sensor with your Pi
 ### Connect with a physical BEM280 sensor and LED
-You can follow the image to connect your BME280 and a LED with your Raspberry Pi 3.
+You can follow the image to connect your BME280 and an LED with your Raspberry Pi 3.

 ![BME280](https://docs.microsoft.com/en-us/azure/iot-hub/media/iot-hub-raspberry-pi-kit-c-get-started/3_raspberry-pi-sensor-connection.png)

 ### DON'T HAVE A PHYSICAL BME280?
 You can use the application to simulate temperature&humidity data and send to your IoT hub.
-1. Open the `config.h` file.
+1. Open the `config.py` file.
 2. Change the `SIMULATED_DATA` value from `False` to `True`.

-## Build and Install Azure IoT SDK for Python
+## Step 3: Build Azure IoT SDK for Python
 ### Installs needed to compile the SDKs for Python from source code
 Because the Azure IoT SDKs for Python are wrappers on top of the [SDKs for C][azure-iot-sdk-c], you will need to compile the C libraries if you want or need to generate the Python libraries from source code.
 You will notice that the C SDKs are brought in as submodules to the current repository.